vdbrink/vdbrink.github.io/zigbee/zigbee_chair_occupancy_sensor.md

 ---

 # DIY Zigbee chair occupancy sensor
-*Based on a Zigbee contact sensor and a car seat pressure sensor*
+*Based on a contact sensor and a car seat pressure sensor*

 ## Introduction

 <img src="images_chair/pillow_with_sensor.jpg" alt="Zigbee chair occupancy sensor" height="150px" style="margin-left:15px;float:right"/>
-For my office I want a way to detect if I'm there.
+For my home office I want a way to detect if I'm there behind the desk.
-To detect that, it's possible to use a motion sensor, or to detect when you sit still on a chair, it's alo possible to use a radar millimeter wave sensors, the downside with one of those, those will also detect animals or blowing fans.
+To detect that, it's possible to use a motion sensor, to detect when you also sit still on a chair, it's better to use a presence sensor.
+The downside with one of those is, they will also detect animals or blowing fans and are more expensive.
+And they detect a wide range and not only the chair occupancy.

 ---
 ## My solution

-This "hack" uses a Zigbee contact sensor connected to a car seat sensor to detect if a chair is occupied, exactly what I needed!
+This "hack" uses a contact sensor connected to a car seat sensor to detect if a chair is occupied, exactly what I needed!

+Other purposes for this sensor are:
+* In the couch/sofa/relax chair
+* Under your mattress to detect bed occupancy (only works if there is enough pressure through the mattress)
+* Under a mat on the floor (to detect if someone entering a space)

 ---